Kash-ish15/-Lexisg-frontend-intern-test/README.md

     }
   ]
 };
-Citation Data Propagation
+2.Citation Data Propagation
-The response object is passed down from App.jsx to Answer.jsx via props.
-Citations are displayed below the answer.
+The response object is passed from App.jsx to Answer.jsx via props.

-In Answer.jsx, each citation is rendered with: using map method that stores in an unordered list Quoted text
+ * The answer is displayed at the top.
+ * The citations array is iterated using .map() to render an unordered list.
+Each citation includes:
+✅ Quoted text
-Source file name
+📄 Source file name
-A link (usually with #page=...) that opens the PDF to the relevant section

-Example rendering:
+🔗 A clickable PDF link

  <ul className="list-disc pl-5 space-y-2">
         {answerData.citations.map((citation, index) => (
           <li key={index}>